-Facilitators Used by Offenders to Counter Crime
+Facilitators used by offenders to counter crime prevention methods

-Prevention Methods

-Crime prevention method Type of facilitator used
+Type of facilitator used

-Physical Social Chemical
+Crime prevention method Physical Social Chemical

-Increase Risk • • •
+Increase risk • • •

-Increase Effort • • •
+Increase effort • • •

-Reduce Rewards •
+Reduce rewards • •

-Remove Excuses • •
+Remove excuses • •

-Reduce Provocations • •
+Reduce provocations • •

-Measures to Prevent Use of Public Phones by Drug Dealers in U.S. Cities
+Measures to prevent use of public phones by drug dealers in U.S. cities

 Before cell phones became widely available, drug dealers often relied on the use of public phones to make contact with suppliers and customers.
-Many ways to stop them were tried, including:
+Many ways to stop them were tried, including the following:

-- City ordinances to license public phones and ban them or limit their number at specific locations or categories of location. - Installation of rotary dials that do not permit outgoing calls to pagers. - Modification of phones to block incoming calls. - Community pressure on local phone companies or the city government to remove public phones or relocate them in better lit or supervised areas. - Permitting only operator-assisted calls or emergency calls during night hours by blocking coin operation of the phones. - Removal or modification of public phones by businesses such as convenience stores and gas stations. - Other types of intervention such as increased police patrols, warning labels on phones, and "hotlines" to report problems.
+- City ordinances to license public phones and ban them or limit their number at specific locations or categories of location - Installation of rotary dials that do not permit outgoing calls to pagers - Modification of phones to block incoming calls - Community pressure on local phone companies or the city government to remove public phones or relocate them in better-lit or -supervised areas - Permitting only operator-assisted calls or emergency calls during night hours by blocking coin operation of the phones - Removal or modification of public phones by businesses such as convenience stores and gas stations - Other types of intervention such as increased police patrols, warning labels on phones, and "hotlines" to report problems

-Source: Natarajan, Mangai and colleagues (1996).
-Drug Dealing and Pay Phones: The Scope for Intervention.
-Security Journal 7: 245-251.
+Source: Natarajan, Mangai, Ronald V. Clarke, and Mathieu Belanger.
+1996.
+"Drug Dealing and Pay Phones: The Scope for Intervention."
+Security Journal 7(4): 245-251.

-Social facilitators depend heavily on whom offenders associate with, and the settings for the association.
-Risky facilities (Step 28), for example, can provide settings for social facilitation.
+If facilitators do play a role in the problem, then the next step is to find the sources of the facilitators.
+Sources will, of course, vary by type of facilitator.
+Physical facilitators might be readily available, as in the case of rocks for rioters or public phones for drug dealers.
+Or they may be purchased legitimately, as is the case for many burglary tools.
+Or they may be stolen, as is sometimes the case with vehicles used in serious crimes.
+Once their source is found, it may be possible to do something about them.
+The sidebars show measures taken to address the use of public phones in drug dealing and facilitating environments around cash machines.
+Social facilitators depend heavily on whom offenders associate with and the settings for the association.
+Risky facilities (step 28), for example, can provide settings for social facilitation.
 Gangs provide the social support for crime.
 But even legitimate activity can on occasion spark social facilitation, as in the case with some politically motivated violence, or college student disturbances following games against historical rivals.

 Chemical facilitators are abundant and frequently associated with crime and disorder.
 Alcohol is particularly implicated as a facilitator.
 Various mixtures of facilitators are common, particularly social and chemical in entertainment venues.
-Several of the 25 techniques of situational crime prevention are designed to reduce the effect of the three kinds of crime facilitators (Steps 39-43).
+Several of the 25 techniques of situational crime prevention are designed to reduce the effect of the three kinds of crime facilitators (steps 39-43).